-- Decrease in income causing a change in housing program from a non-assisted program to an assisted program. (i.e., Section 236 resident) - Household size changes so that the current apartment size is no longer appropriate, and the household is over-crowded or under housed and a unit transfer is required. - The household develops a need for an accessible unit (if available). - A unit transfer is needed for medical reasons. - The household has been determined as eligible for an emergency transfer in accordance with Guardian Management's VAWA Emergency Transfer Plan (in correlation with the Guardian Management Emergency Transfer Plan). - An accessible unit is occupied by a household that does not require the accessible features and there is an applicant or current household requiring the accessibility.
+- Decrease in income causing a change in housing program from a nonassisted program to an assisted program. (i.e...
+Section 236 resident) - Household size changes so that the current apartment size is no longer appropriate, and the household is over-crowded or under housed and a unit transfer is required. - The household develops a need for an accessible unit (if available). - A unit transfer is needed for medical reasons. - The household has been determined as eligible for an emergency transfer in accordance with Guardian Management's VAWA Emergency Transfer Plan - An accessible unit is occupied by a household that does not require the accessible features and there is an applicant or current household requiring the accessibility.